chtoucas/Abc/README.md

 ### Recommendations

-- CONSIDER using maybe's to validate and transform data you don't control.
+- CONSIDER using _maybe_'s to validate and transform data you don't control.
-- DO NOT create a maybe value for nullable types, eg `Maybe<int?>`.
+- DO NOT create a _maybe_ value for nullable types, eg `Maybe<int?>`.
 - DO NOT use `Maybe<T>` in a public API.
+- AVOID using `Maybe<T>` when `T` is mutable reference type.

+May-Parse pattern:
+- DO use this pattern instead of the Try-Parse pattern for reference types.
+- DO use the prefix _Try_ for methods implementing this pattern.

 Developer Notes
 ---------------